David-Henery4/Schedule-TrackR/README.md

 One improvement will be to update the calendar ui, so the names of the week days dictate the placement of the dates and not the other way around.

 Another update i will be looking to add is to create a chrome extension version of Schedule trackR, so users can toggle notifications on their schedule activities and then be alerted in the browser when it's time to start a activity.

+Also the data in this app, at the moment relies on the local storage but it will be switched to a database eventually.

 Look out for these updates and more in the future.